BogomolovNikita/codewars-hack22-solution/README.md

 ### Solving the hack-22 task from CodeWars.

+To run, use *jdk 1.8*.
+Otherwise, you will need to put *tools.jar* to your classpath.
+You also need to add the following expression to the jvm startup parameters. `-Djdk.attach.allowAttachSelf=true`

 The task is solved using the [java-agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) mechanism.

 The solution cannot be simply pasted into [CodeWars](https://www.codewars.com/).
 For convenience, I broke everything into classes.
 This will help you find inspiration.